 Chargers, adapters, and tech.

 Sure, you could pick up any chargers or adapters that you needed near your winter home.
-But do you really want to risk a dead battery on your tablet or phone?
+But do you want to risk a dead battery on your tablet or phone?
 Do a quick double-check before you leave home to make sure you have chargers and adapters for everything you’re bringing.

 Research your local options.

 Are there items that you purchase regularly that are a bit out of the ordinary?
 Do a little research to see what kinds of shops are near your winter home.
 If you won’t be able to buy your favorite tea during your first grocery shopping endeavor, you might decide to bring some extra to get you started.
 Shopping options depend greatly on where you are spending your snowbird winter — on a tiny island?
 In a larger city?
 Plan accordingly!